|

 without touching the telescope.
 Touching the telescope to operate the manual RA or

 DEC controls would introduce a lot of vibration in the image and ruin it.
-On the

 LX10 the handcontroller and DEC motor